nadasshawer/nadasshawer/README.md

 ## About Me

-I'm a Computer Information Technology student at BCIT progressing toward Applied Computer Science, focused on Platform, Cloud, and Systems Engineering with a strong interest in MLOps.
+I'm a Computer Information Technology student at BCIT progressing toward Applied Computer Science, focused on DevOps, Platform, and Systems Engineering with a strong interest in backend development & MLOps.
 I enjoy building scalable backend systems, automation tools, and cloud-native infrastructure.
 My goal is to develop software that is reliable, efficient, and production-ready.

 ## Currently